Ayles Fernie Underslung Dispersant Spray System

 So far, we have designed, manufactured and supplied both 2000-litre and 1000-litre variants – both versions have undergone rigorous testing over the Moray Firth in Scotland.

-Check out the video below of the STRATUS during testing.
+Check out the video of the STRATUS during testing.

 The system has been tested with several pilots, who have all given excellent feedback, stating the system was very stable up to 90 knots both in the forward direction and during banked turns.